content-left-bg.png

 Students come together at the beginning of the day introducing them to the purpose of the day, an understanding of the pressures on the Park, how it is used, and how it is managed by Queensland Parks and Wildlife Service (QPWS).

-Students then go out to the site and collect abiotic (temperature, canopy cover, relative humidity, wind speed, height above sea level etc) and biotic data (plants) following a transect line from the cleared area into the forest.
+Students then go out to the site and collect abiotic and biotic (plants) data following a transect line from the cleared area into the forest.
+They collect data and consider how the anthropogenic processes have a dynamic, ongoing impact across the transect line (edge effect).
 Students will be able to look at trends and patterns within the data as the transect line follows from the disturbed area into the undisturbed area of the forest.
 The weed they come across most is Signal Grass (Urochloa decumbens).
-We use Survey123 to collect the data as well as a workbook.
+The students collect the data using Survey123 as well as a workbook.

 Students come back together at the end of the day and share their data.
 Bunyaville teachers walk the students through the Simpsons Diversity Index, reflect on the days learning and start them thinking about their assessment.